Almost CR quaternionic manifolds and their immersibility in HP^n: Codimension one integrability conditions

-We are now left with $H^{1,1}(\wt\gg,W)=0$.
-The proof of this statement is more involved and relies on the results of \S \ref{anticipo}, of which we have to assume Theorem \ref{speriamobene} and Proposition \ref{primedecomp}.
-These two results say that, after complexifying, the groups $H^{0,2}(\wt\gg,W)$ and $H^{0,2}(\wt\gg)$ decompose into irreducible and inequivalent modules under the natural action of $\gs$ as follows:
+We are left with the vanishing of $H^{1,1}(\wt\gg,W)$.
+The proof of this fact is more involved and relies on some of the results of \S \ref{anticipo}, that is Theorem \ref{speriamobene} and Proposition \ref{primedecomp}, which give (after complexification) the following decompositions into irreducible and inequivalent $\gs$-modules: